Interval Data import

 Import multiple meter readings for one or more meters using:

-• The Interval Data Import page (located in the Import module).
+• Interval Data Import (located in the Interval Data module) or

 How to get your interval data